marsteg/adventure-game/README.md

 You will need the pygame library.
 Then just run:
 	 python3 main.py

+## Features
+- hitting space makes items, doors and actions shine

 # todo:

-- hitting space makes items shine
 - how can items go back out of the inventory?
 - items should not be movable off the screen
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)